Zuoying HSR station: Structure

-The TRA and THSR parts are located in the above ground portion of the station, constructed together and opened for revenue service in January 2007 with the commencement of THSR service.
+The TR and THSR parts are located in the above ground portion of the station, constructed together and opened for revenue service in January 2007 with the commencement of THSR service.
 As the current terminus of the line, the THSR part of the station has three island platforms serving six tracks.
-The TRA part of the station has two platforms serving four tracks, with one additional through track.
+The TR part of the station has two platforms serving four tracks, with one additional through track.

 The KMRT portion of the station is a two-level station located underground, at the northeastern part of the TRA/THSR station building.
 The station has two exits and opened for revenue service in March 2008.
-Dedicated exits between the KMRT station area to the TRA platforms allow direct transfer between TRA and KMRT trains.
+Dedicated exits between the KMRT station area to the TR platforms allow direct transfer between TR and KMRT trains.
 The KMRT part of the station has an island platform serving two tracks of the KMRT Red line.

 HSR services

 HSR services 1xx, (1)2xx, (1)3xx, 583, 598, (1)6xx, and (8)8xx call at this station.